ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 Here's is really common and popular application rely on NLP.
 ->**Chatbot**

 Identify name entity is import part of building chatbot.
-POS is priroi step
+POS is priori step for doing that.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3MDI1NDYwOSw0MTIyOTg3NzldfQ==
+eyJoaXN0b3J5IjpbMTg1NzIzMDI5MCw0MTIyOTg3NzldfQ==
 -->